codingphasedotcom/codingphase-blog/post/ray-anthoney-interview.md

 ### Where do you see yourself in 5 years?

-#### I have re-dedicated myself to continual learning and finding ways to convert that knowledge into finacial enrichment is my goal for now for my future.
+#### I have re-dedicated myself to continual learning and finding ways to convert that knowledge into finacial enrichment.
+That is my goal for now and for my future.

 ### If you were to go back into time and give yourself an advice to make it easier to learn to code what would you say?